A Special-Needs Child Complicates Custody And Support Issues

-I am Michael D. Tracton, founding attorney of the Law Office of Michael D. Tracton, P.C.
-I have personal experience raising a special-needs child myself, so I understand the challenges and concerns you face.
+I am Michael D. Tracton, founding attorney of the Tracton Law Firm, PLLC I have personal experience raising a special-needs child myself, so I understand the challenges and concerns you face.

 Unlike parenting plans and custody orders for most children, those for special-needs children must be micromanaged.
 It is important to retain the services of a lawyer who can clearly explain to the court that the parenting plan must be as detailed and comprehensive as possible to ensure that the child’s best interests are met.

 Is Your Child In The Special Needs Category?

 A number of children who fall into the “special needs” category, include those with:

 - Psychological or behavioral disorders (depression, bipolar disorder, etc.)

 In custody disputes involving special- needs children, the court must be made aware of the child’s individual issues, particular specialized needs and parameters of required care.
 The court will want complete information about professional diagnoses, and whether both parents concur with the diagnoses and the proposed treatment for the child.